 Inherent to the name of the United States is that it is a federal government made of separate, semi-autonomous states with independent legislatures and constitutions.

-Although the US government continues various antiquated governing traditions, such as the Roman Senate, Greek democracy, or even the English Magna Carta, the US constitution is unique in its purpose and structure.
-The US constitution provides three primary objectives for the US government.
+Although the US government continues various governing traditions, such as the Roman Senate, Greek democracy, or even the English Magna Carta, the United States Constitution is unique in its purpose and structure.

 First, it divides the government’s obligations between the legislative (law-making), executive (law-approving), and judicial (law-regulating) branches with various checks and balances between these branches to ensure an even and fair distribution of power.

-Second, the Constitution delineates the primary functions of the federal government and the responsibilities of the individual states.
+Second, the constitution delineates the federal government’s primary functions and the state government’s responsibilities.

-The legislative branch, composed of the US House of Representatives and the Senate, is instituted based on Article I of the US constitution.
+The legislative branch, composed of the US House of Representatives and the Senate, is instituted based on Article I of the United States Constitution.
 They are collectively known as Congress.

 The executive branch is headed by the President, federally elected by American citizens for a 4-year term.
 Next comes the Vice President, chosen by the President and the designated alternate if something happens to the President.

-The president appoints cabinet members to oversee the various government agencies and departments, such as the Department of Defense, the Department of Agriculture, or the Department of Education.
+The President appoints Cabinet members to oversee the various government agencies and departments, such as the Department of Defense, the Department of Agriculture, and the Department of Education.

-The Supreme court is the venue that represents the judicial branch of the US government, as designated by Article III of the US constitution.
-There are up to 9 supreme court justices who receive life appointments, pending retirement, and who are chosen by the executive branch but require approval from the legislative branch.
+Nine Supreme Court justices receive life appointments, pending retirement, and are chosen by the executive branch but require approval from the legislative branch.

-The disputes that the supreme court oversees are often issues between states or individuals and states.
+The disputes that the Supreme Court hears are often issues between states or individuals and states.
 However, the judicial branch does provide legal oversight regarding federal and diplomatic matters.

-A case must first pass through the lower district courts to reach the Supreme Court.
+A case must pass through the lower district courts to reach the Supreme Court.